PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Easy)/english.md

 #####
 ```

-Now we need an offset that we increase every stack.
-This will give us a bigger offset each stack.
+To slowly make hashes increase as we move down we need an offset number.
+We will increase this offset number every stack.

 ```c
 #include <stdio.h>